stephenvfg/find-lanes/writeup.md

 * With the endpoints defined I was able to connect them and draw the edges of each lane.

 This pipeline also rendered proper results in a video loop:

-![VideoPipeline][VideoPipeline]
+![VideoPipeline][VideoPipeline=400x]

 However, in the challenge video my pipeline was not enough to accurately map the lanes onto the road.
-When the video approached a very bright/sunny path of the road, the additional contrasting colors confused my pipeline and sent my lane edges to the opposite end of the screen.
+When the video approached a part of the road that was colored differently, the additional contrasting colors confused my pipeline and sent my lane edges to the opposite end of the screen.

-![ChallengeProblem][ChallengeProblem]
+![ChallengeProblem][ChallengeProblem=400x]

 To solve this I prepended a step to the pipeline.
-Before the grayscale conversion, I applied a Yellow-White mask to image to only retain the parts of the image that are either yellow or white (colors of the lanes).
+Before the grayscale conversion, I applied a Yellow-White mask to the image to only retain the parts of the image that are either yellow or white (colors of the lanes).
 This cut out other parts of the image that would have otherwise been perceived as lane edges.
-![Yellow-WhiteMask][Yellow-WhiteMask]
+![Yellow-WhiteMask][Yellow-WhiteMask=600x]

 This resulted in a better-performing pipeline in the challenge video that had more contrasts and edges.

-![ChallengeSolved][ChallengeSolved]
+![ChallengeSolved][ChallengeSolved=400x]

 ### 2. Identify potential shortcomings with your current pipeline